 A: Voir dire is a process that is conducted at the very beginning of a trial to elicit the thoughts and beliefs of the jurors so that the most effective jury panel can be selected for a particular case.
 It also allows the lawyers on each side to discuss directly with potential jurors some of the difficulties the case will present.
 During voir dire, the judge and lawyers for each side question each juror to determine if any juror has a significant fundamental prejudice or bias exists that would provide “cause” to excuse that juror from service.
 Also, voir dire is used to determine if any juror has particular beliefs that might lead a lawyer to want to use one of the three “peremptory” challenges each side is entitled to use to remove a juror without giving a reason.
 Jurors must be questioned carefully for the voir dire process to be effective.
 The voir dire process can take about an hour, but often takes much longer.
 It works best when the potential jurors are open with the lawyers, whose job is to encourage an open exchange.

 Q: Is jury behavior predictable?

-A: Jurors generally try to do their best, but the legal process and the judge’s instructions may be foreign or confusing, and a juror’s good intentions to be objective and follow directions can easily give way to influences of bias, personal experience and gut reactions to what the juror is hearing in the courtroom.
+A: Each jury is composed of unique individuals with different perspectives, beliefs and life experiences that influence their decisions.
+Jurors generally try to do their best, but the legal process and the judge’s instructions may be foreign or confusing, and a juror’s good intentions to be objective and follow directions can easily give way to influences of bias, personal experience and gut reactions to what the juror is hearing in the courtroom.
 Therefore, it is safe to say that jury behavior is not very predictable.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by C. Bruce Williams, partner in the Salem firm of Williams & Apple Co., LPA.
+It was prepared by C. Bruce Williams, who has practiced law in Salem, Ohio since 1983.